Cleg83/sew_crafty_project/README.md

 ### Frameworks, Libraries and Programs

 * Django: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
 It powers the backend of the app.
-* Django Allauth: A highly customizable authentication library for Django, used for handling user authentication, registration, and social logins.
+* Django Allauth: A highly customisable authentication library for Django, used for handling user authentication, registration, and social logins.
 * Django Crispy Forms: A Django app that helps render forms with Bootstrap styles easily, improving form UI/UX.
 * Django Storages: A collection of custom storage backends for Django, which allows the application to interact with various cloud storage services (like AWS S3).
 * Django Countries: A Django application to store and access country names and related data in a Django model.